Knot Theory and Error-Correcting Codes: Connected Sum of Knot Diagrams

 We give the following two remarks related to Theorem \ref{prop:sumknotmindist}.

-\begin{remark} If $\mC' =\{0\}$ and $\mD' =\{0\}$, then $K$ and $L$ have only trivial colorings, so $ \mC \# \mD$ has only trivial colorings and $d(\mC \# \mD)= n+ m$.
+\begin{remark} If $\mF_1' =\{0\}$ and $\mF_2' =\{0\}$, then $K$ and $L$ have only trivial colorings, so $ \mF_1 \# \mF_2$ has only trivial colorings and $d(\mF_1 \# \mF_2)= n+ m$.
 This is in agreement with the statement in Theorem \ref{prop:sumknotmindist}, since we defined the minimum distance of the zero code to be $\infty$ in Definition~\ref{def:weight_distance}.

-If $\mC' =\{0\}$ and $\mD' \not=\{0\}$, then $d(\mC \# \mD)=\min \{ \ d(\mD'),\ n+w \ \mid \ w \in \wt(\mD \setminus \mD')\ \}$.\\ And a similar formula holds in case $\mC' \not=\{0\}$ and $\mD' =\{0\}$. \end{remark}
+If $\mF_1' =\{0\}$ and $\mF_2' \not=\{0\}$, then $d(\mF_1 \# \mF_2)=\min \{ \ d(\mF_2'),\ n+w \ \mid \ w \in \wt(\mF_2 \setminus \mF_2')\ \}$.\\ And a similar formula holds in case $\mF_1' \not=\{0\}$ and $\mF_2' =\{0\}$. \end{remark}

-\begin{remark} Theorem \ref{prop:sumknotmindist} also follows from~\cite[Proposition 6.1.1]{nijsten2022knots}, where a formula for the weight enumerator of $\mC \# \mD$ is given in terms of the weight enumerators of $\mC $, $\mD$, $\mC'$, and~$\mD'$.
+\begin{remark} Theorem \ref{prop:sumknotmindist} also follows from~\cite[Proposition 6.1.1]{nijsten2022knots}, where a formula for the weight enumerator of $\mF_1 \# \mF_2$ is given in terms of the weight enumerators of $\mF_1 $, $\mF_2$, $\mF_1'$, and~$\mF_2'$.
 The formula is:

-This is in agreement with Theorem \ref{prop:sumknotmindist}, since $a_v(\mC') < a_v(\mC)$ if and only if $ v\in \wt(\mC \setminus \mC')$, and $a_w(\mD') < a_w(\mD)$ if and only if $w \in \wt(\mD \setminus \mD')$. \end{remark}
+This is in agreement with Theorem \ref{prop:sumknotmindist}, since $a_v(\mF_1') < a_v(\mF_1)$ if and only if $ v\in \wt(\mF_1 \setminus \mF_1')$, and $a_w(\mF_2') < a_w(\mF_2)$ if and only if $w \in \wt(\mF_2 \setminus \mF_2')$. \end{remark}

-We conclude the section with an example to show applications of some of our results. \begin{example} Let $q=3$ and $\mC=\mC_D$ where $D$ is the knot diagram of the trefoil knot depicted in Figure \ref{fig:trefoil}.
+The next example shows applications of some of our results in this section. \begin{example} Let $q=3$ and $\mF=\mF_D$ where $D$ is the knot diagram of the trefoil knot depicted in Figure \ref{fig:trefoil}.
 By Example \ref{ex:detsum}, its parity check matrix is all-ones matrix and thus has rank 1.
-Thus, $\mC$ is a $[3,2,2]_3$ MDS code such that
+Thus, $\mF$ is a $[3,2,2]_3$ MDS code such that

-We have $d(\mC')=2$ and $\wt(\mC \setminus \mC') = \{2,3\}$.
+We have $d(\mF')=2$ and $\wt(\mF \setminus \mF') = \{2,3\}$.
 By Proposition \ref{prop:dimsum} and Theorem \ref{prop:sumknotmindist} one can create a code with parameters

-where $\mD$ is a code a knot diagram of some knot with $m$ strands.
-For example, if $\mD = \mC$, then one gets a $[6,3,2]_3$ code which is a non-MDS. \end{example}
+where $\mF_2$ is a code a knot diagram of some knot with $m$ strands.
+For example, if $\mF_2 = \mF_1$, then one gets a $[6,3,2]_3$ code which is a non-MDS. \end{example}